dailystory/Mater/src/articles/index.md

 * Add Markdown files, images and other resources to your \articles directory.
 * You can create sub-folders with their own index.md.
 For example, \articles\auto-publish\azure.md is accessible as [/auto-publish/azure](/auto-publish/azure).
 * Other Markdown files can be referenced directly by removing the .md extension.
 For example, \articles\demos\hello.md is accessible as [/demos/hello](/demos/hello)

+## Setting title, description and more
+If your markdown file starts with a Json string, Mater will read that Json string for settings.

+For example, you can set the &lt;title&gt; of you page by including {title:"My Title"}.

+## Customizing Mater's UI
+Mater is built using the [Bootstrap framework](http://getbootstrap.com/).

+You can easily add your own CSS, favicon, Google tags and more to Mater.

+Create a head.html file, such as the one in the \articles folder.
+Content in head.html will be automatically included in the &lt;head&gt; section of your content.

+## Why Mater?
+git-r-done.